Get insider access

 Sony α7 II

 The Canon EOS RP and the Sony α7 II each offer advantages and disadvantages.
 The RP is more portable and can record video in 4k, albeit with a very heavy crop.
-It also has a newer processor and more reliable autofocus system.
+It also has a newer processor and a more reliable autofocus system.
 On the other hand, the α7 II has in-body image stabilization and a slightly better battery life, along with a wider selection of lens options.

 + Show more